How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 Anchorage International Airport opened in 1951.

-Vern Johnson is credited as being the “Father of the Fur Rendezvous”.
+Vern Johnson gets the credit for being the “Father of the Fur Rendezvous”.

 In 1935, Johnson organized the “Winter Sports Festival”.

-The event featured hockey, basketball, skiing, boxing and as if to forecast the future of the event, a children's sled dog race down 4th Avenue.
+The first event featured hockey, basketball, skiing, boxing and, as if to forecast the future of the event, a children's sled dog race down 4th Avenue.

-Just two years later, the name of the event was changed to, “Winter Sports Tournament and Fur Rendezvous”.
+Just two years later, the name of the event became the, “Winter Sports Tournament and Fur Rendezvous”.

 In 1946, the event featured the first Fur Rendezvous sled dog race.
 The winner was Earl Norris.